 7. Musée d’Orsay

 TIP!
-This museum is FREE for those under 18 and EU citizens between 18 and 25 years of age.
-It is FREE for all on the first Sundays of the month.
-There is also a late opening rate of 12 € on Thursdays from 6 pm.
-Remember: the museum is closed on Mondays, May 1st and December 25th
+The museum is FREE for those under 18 and for EU citizens aged 18 to 25.
+It’s also free for everyone on the first Sunday of each month.
+Additionally, there’s a late opening rate of 12 € on Thursdays from 6 pm.
+Remember, the museum is closed on Mondays, May 1st, and December 25th.

 8. Seine River Cruise